Logo Voyage

 You can check the original Wikivoyage article Here

 The Cilician Plains, or Çukurova in Turkish, is a region on the Mediterranean coast of Turkey.
-It is characterized by the pine-clad Taurus Mountains sharply dropping to the pancake-flat, sweltering-hot agricultural land of the exceptionally fertile plains of the Seyhan and Ceyhan Rivers, extending to the sand dunes at the edge of the Mediterranean Sea.
-Home of the occasional rocky outcrops topped by Crusader-era castles, remote Hittite sites, early Christian landmarks and a renowned culinary tradition, this is one of the parts of the country surprisingly little-visited by international travellers.
+It's ringed by the pine-clad Taurus Mountains dropping sharply to a pancake-flat, sticky-hot agricultural land.
+Here and there are rocky outcrops topped by Crusader-era castles, remote Hittite sites and early Christian landmarks, but the most part it's modern, intensively farmed and industrial.

 Cities